Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/vocabularium/cultuur-en-jeugd/infrastructuur/ontwerpstandaard/toolchain4/oslo-converter-ea.report.md

 #||# -------------------------------------

+2025-10-01T13:51:56.963Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-C&JI:OSLO-Generiek:Agent:rapporteertAan)

+2025-10-01T13:51:56.967Z info: Connector Model:OSLO-C&JI:OSLO-CultuurEnJeugdinfrastructuur:Binnenruimte:(Binnenruimte -> Infrastructuur) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:51:56.968Z info: Connector Model:OSLO-C&JI:OSLO-CultuurEnJeugdinfrastructuur:Buitenruimte:(Buitenruimte -> Infrastructuur) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:51:56.969Z info: Connector Model:OSLO-C&JI:OSLO-Gebouw:Gebouw:(Gebouw -> Infrastructuur) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:51:56.969Z info: Connector Model:OSLO-C&JI:OSLO-CultuurEnJeugdinfrastructuur:PodiumtechnischeFaciliteit:(PodiumtechnischeFaciliteit -> Faciliteit) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:51:56.969Z info: Connector Model:OSLO-C&JI:OSLO-CultureelErfgoed:Ding:(Ding -> Infrastructuur) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:51:56.970Z info: Connector Model:OSLO-C&JI:OSLO-Persoon:Persoon:(Persoon -> Agent) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:51:56.970Z info: Connector Model:OSLO-C&JI:OSLO-Organisatie:Organisatie:(Organisatie -> Agent) is not an association with a source role.
+Ignoring this connector.

-2025-02-11T10:34:02.961Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.970Z info: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.962Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.971Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.962Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:OSLO-Generiek) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.971Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:OSLO-Generiek).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.962Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:OSLO-Gebouw) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.971Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:OSLO-Gebouw).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.962Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.971Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.963Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Bozar) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.971Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Bozar).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.963Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Jeugdinfrastructuur) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.971Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Jeugdinfrastructuur).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.963Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:OSLO-Consent) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.972Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:OSLO-Consent).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.963Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:OSLO-Dienst) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.972Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:OSLO-Dienst).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.963Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:OSLO-FeitelijkeVerenigingen) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.972Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:OSLO-FeitelijkeVerenigingen).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.963Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:Hulppakket) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.972Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:Hulppakket).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.963Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Bruikleen) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.972Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Bruikleen).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.963Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:OSLO-CultureelErfgoed) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.972Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:OSLO-CultureelErfgoed).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.963Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Knokke-Heist Jeugdcentrum) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.972Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Knokke-Heist Jeugdcentrum).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.963Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Buitenruimte Jeugdinfrastructuur) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.972Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Buitenruimte Jeugdinfrastructuur).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.964Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Depot) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.972Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Depot).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.964Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Kleedkamer) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.973Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Kleedkamer).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.964Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:OSLO-Persoon) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.973Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:OSLO-Persoon).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.964Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:OSLO-Organisatie) and fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.973Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:OSLO-Organisatie).
+Using fallback URI (http://todo.com/) instead.

-2025-02-11T10:34:02.967Z warn: [ConnectorConverterHandler]: Connector (superInfrastructuur) does not have a package tag defined.
+2025-10-01T13:51:56.977Z warn: [ConnectorConverterHandler]: Connector (superInfrastructuur) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T10:34:02.968Z warn: [ConnectorConverterHandler]: Connector (subInfrastructuur) does not have a package tag defined.
+2025-10-01T13:51:56.977Z warn: [ConnectorConverterHandler]: Connector (subInfrastructuur) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T10:34:02.968Z warn: [ConnectorConverterHandler]: Connector (ruimte) does not have a package tag defined.
+2025-10-01T13:51:56.977Z warn: [ConnectorConverterHandler]: Connector (ruimte) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T10:34:02.968Z warn: [ConnectorConverterHandler]: Can not determine the correct base URI for connector (ruimte) and the fallback URI (http://todo.com/) will be assigned.
+2025-10-01T13:51:56.977Z warn: [ConnectorConverterHandler]: Can not determine the correct base URI for connector (ruimte) and the fallback URI (http://todo.com/) will be assigned.

+2025-10-01T13:51:56.977Z warn: [ConnectorConverterHandler]: Connector (gaatDoorIn) does not have a package tag defined.
+Trying to determine the correct base URI based on the source and destination objects their package.

+2025-10-01T13:51:56.977Z warn: [ConnectorConverterHandler]: Can not determine the correct base URI for connector (gaatDoorIn) and the fallback URI (http://todo.com/) will be assigned.

+2025-10-01T13:51:56.978Z warn: [ConnectorConverterHandler]: Connector (opgesteldIn) does not have a package tag defined.
+Trying to determine the correct base URI based on the source and destination objects their package.

+2025-10-01T13:51:56.978Z warn: [ConnectorConverterHandler]: Can not determine the correct base URI for connector (opgesteldIn) and the fallback URI (http://todo.com/) will be assigned.

-2025-02-11T10:34:02.985Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Generiek:Periode:begin has an empty value for tag ap-usageNote-nl.
+2025-10-01T13:51:57.003Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Generiek:Periode:begin has an empty value for tag ap-usageNote-nl.

-2025-02-11T10:34:02.985Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Generiek:Periode:einde has an empty value for tag ap-usageNote-nl.
+2025-10-01T13:51:57.003Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Generiek:Periode:einde has an empty value for tag ap-usageNote-nl.

-2025-02-11T10:34:02.994Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:beschikbaar has an empty value for tag ap-usageNote-nl.
+2025-10-01T13:51:57.015Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:beschikbaar has an empty value for tag ap-usageNote-nl.

-2025-02-11T10:34:02.994Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:beschikbaarTransactieVolume has an empty value for tag ap-usageNote-nl.
+2025-10-01T13:51:57.015Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:beschikbaarTransactieVolume has an empty value for tag ap-usageNote-nl.

-2025-02-11T10:34:03.007Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:beschikbareHoeveelheid has an empty value for tag ap-usageNote-nl.
+2025-10-01T13:51:57.053Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:beschikbareHoeveelheid has an empty value for tag ap-usageNote-nl.

-2025-02-11T10:34:03.008Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:inclusiefBTW has an empty value for tag ap-usageNote-nl.
+2025-10-01T13:51:57.054Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:inclusiefBTW has an empty value for tag ap-usageNote-nl.

-2025-02-11T10:34:03.009Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:prijs has an empty value for tag ap-usageNote-nl.
+2025-10-01T13:51:57.055Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:prijs has an empty value for tag ap-usageNote-nl.

-2025-02-11T10:34:03.010Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:prijsCategorie has an empty value for tag ap-usageNote-nl.
+2025-10-01T13:51:57.057Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:prijsCategorie has an empty value for tag ap-usageNote-nl.

-2025-02-11T10:34:03.015Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Persoon:Geslacht has an empty value for tag ap-usageNote-nl.
+2025-10-01T13:51:57.062Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Persoon:Geslacht has an empty value for tag ap-usageNote-nl.

-2025-02-11T10:34:03.038Z warn: [ConnectorConverterHandler]: Unable to determine cardinality for connector (ruimte).
+2025-10-01T13:51:57.073Z warn: [ConnectorConverterHandler]: Unable to determine cardinality for connector (ruimte).

 #||# -------------------------------------